juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/grpc_client_4.png"/>

-The next step is to start the services for each of the gRPC client-side methods.
+The next step is to start the services for each of the gRPC client-side functions.
 We do this by executing an EventBridge rule of type "Schedule" / "Run Command".

 <img src="images/grpc_client_5.png"/>